Graduate Certificate in Diabetes Education and Management

 GA7: Cultural competence Embrace and respect multiculturalism and the diversity of Australian society, and international perspectives as a professional and as a citizen |

 The 40 hours of placement is a mandatory component of the course.
-Clinical placement occurs following completion of three units and generally occurs in Term 4 for those undertaking the complete 8-month course.
+Clinical WIL occurs following completion of three units and generally occurs in Term 4 for those undertaking the complete 8-month course.
 For those students who defer, placement may occur once three units have been successfully completed.
-Placements are organised by the Professional Experience Unit at Southern Cross University.

 Students gain knowledge and skills within the areas of primary health, chronic disease, teaching, management and leadership, research, client self-management and counselling.
 They gain an in-depth understanding of the diabetes disease process and management options, including medications for therapeutic effectiveness, problem solving for high and low blood glucose levels and reducing the risks of chronic complications.